noszczykmichal/book4u/README.md

 # Books Search App

-> An app using the Project Gutenberg's API for browsing PG catalogue
+> An app using the Project Gutenberg's API for browsing PG catalogue.
 > You can check live demo [_here_](https://books-search-app-a9b46.web.app/).

 ## Table of Contents